 - Email: firstname.lastname@example.org

-Mike is a graduate of Newcastle University, with a BSc in Computing Science and an MSc in Computer Games Engineering.
-He worked as a Game Programmer at a local studio for two years before returning to the university to start a PhD.
-His thesis was titled "Real-time Simulation of Rail Vehicle Dynamics" and involved using software and development practices from the game industry to create and evaluate real-time 3D engineering simulations.
+He is a graduate of Newcastle University, with a BSc in Computing Science and an MSc in Computer Games Engineering.
+He worked as a Game Programmer at a local studio for two years before returning to the university to start his PhD.
+His thesis was titled "Real-time Simulation of Rail Vehicle Dynamics" and involved using software and development practices from the game industry to develop and evaluate real-time 3D engineering simulations.

 - Simpson M, Blewitt W, Ushaw G, Morgan G. Utilisation of video game physics techniques in real time simulation of the wheel rail interface for predicted derailment of rail vehicles.
 In: 15th International Conference on Intelligent Games and Simulation, GAME-ON 2014.
 2014, Lincoln, UK: EUROSIS.